-▶ 3.
-Convert your back up file.
+• 3.
+Convert your backup file.

-This step converts the backup file created in Step 2.
-See "Convert" earlier in this book.
+This step converts the backup file created in Step 1.
+Refer to Table 6 to determine if the backup file needs to be converted to Release 6.1 format.

+- If not required, continue with the next step. - If required, convert the backup file.
+See "Convert", then continue with the next step.

-- ▶ 4.
-Turn off AC power switches on the control unit in the following order:
+4. Turn off AC power switches on the control unit in the following order:

-- (1) Basic carrier
+- 1. Basic carrier

-- (2) Expansion carrier 1, if present
+- 2. Expansion carrier 1, if present

-- (3) Expansion carrier 2, if present
+- 3. Expansion carrier 2, if present

-- ▶ 5.
-Replace the processor module (when upgrading from Release 2.1 and earlier).
+5. If the system already has a processor module with a PCMCIA memory card slot installed, proceed to Step 6.
+Otherwise, continue with this step to replace the processor module.

-- a.
-Unplug the interface cords from the SPM and SMDR printer ports on the processor module. - b.
-Remove the processor module from Slot 0. - c.
-Install the new processor module in Slot 0. - d.
-Plug the interface cords into the SPM and SMDR printer ports on the processor module. - ▶ 6.
-Insert the forced installation memory card into the PCMCIA interface slot on the processor module.
+1. Unplug the interface cords from the SPM and SMDR printer ports on the processor module.

+- 2. Remove the processor module from Slot 0. - 3.
+Install the new processor module in Slot 0. - 4.
+Plug the interface cords into the SPM and SMDR printer ports on the processor module. - 6.
+If a new processor module was installed in Step 5, proceed to Step 7.
+Otherwise, insert the R6.1 forced installation memory card into the PCMCIA memory card slot on the processor module.